bluebird75/winpdb/README.rst

 -  Support drag’n drop of files to load source code
 -  Add unit-tests and a functional test suite
 -  Add a Continuous Integration server with travis CI
--  bump version of rpdb2 to 2.4.9 to support new break-on-exit option
+-  Can adjust behavior of debugger to activate/deactivate the breakpoint before exit
--  fix for launching Gnome Terminal
+-  fix for launching Gnome Terminal properly

 Installation
 ============